Over the past few weeks, I’ve been attending the Citizens’ Fire Academy with the Roswell Fire Department here in Roswell.

 Andy Stanley, pastor of North Point Community Church

 One of the largest churches in America, North Point Community Church, is nearby.
-Many churches lost members to this church because of the style of worship and sermons.
+Many churches lost members to this church because of its worship style and sermons.

 When Andy Stanley started the church in November of 1995, they intentionally created a new format and wanted to be different than all the churches in the area.
 Andy said, “Atlanta does not need another church.
 Atlanta needs a safe environment where the unchurched can come and hear the life-changing truth that Jesus Christ cares for them and dies for their sins.”
 So began North Point Community Church.

-Andy understood the audience better than most at the time for Atlanta in 1995.
+Andy understood the audience better than most in Atlanta in 1995.

 WHY CHURCHES ARE DYING AND DECLINING FASTER TODAY